unlam/ComputationalAnalyticalMechanics/README.md

 New topics are presented at one or more **[Jupyter notebooks](https://jupyter.org/)** that combine:
 - Physics theory and concepts
 - **[Python](https://www.python.org/)**-based computational tools
-- Worked examples illustrating the code to address new topics
+- Worked examples illustrating the code that performs all required analytical and numerical calculations

-A per-topic **PDF problem set** challenges students to apply their knowledge, and build their own solution library, by making incremental modifications to provided code examples, focusing on:
-- Physics modelling and result interpretation
-- Computer-based analytical and numerical calculations
+A per-topic **PDF problem set** is also provided.
+Each of its excercises can be solved by making incremental modifications to the code of the provided examples allowing to shift the focus of student effort from solving complex mathematical expressions by hand towards physics modeling and result interpretation.

 ### Teaching Approach